Druze in Israel: Status of Druze in the Israeli-occupied Golan Heights

-There are four Druze villages in the Israeli-annexed portion of the Golan Heights—Majdal Shams, Mas'ade, Buq'ata, and Ein Qiniyye—in which 23,000 Druze live.
-As of 2012, most of the Druze residents of the Golan Heights considered themselves to be Syrians and refused to take Israeli citizenship, instead holding Israeli permanent resident status, and in place of an Israeli passport used an Israel-issued laissez-passer document for travelling abroad, on which the citizenship paragraph is left empty.
-However, the onset of the Syrian civil war and the Syrian regime's massacres of Druze minorities have shifted their loyalty toward Israel.
-In the early 2020s, there was a significant increase in applications for Israeli citizenship.
+There are four Druze villages in the Israeli-annexed portion of the Golan Heights—Majdal Shams, Mas'ade, Buq'ata, and Ein Qiniyye—in which 26,000 Druze live.
+In 2012, most of the Druze residents of the Golan Heights considered themselves Syrians and declined to take Israeli citizenship, instead holding Israeli permanent resident status; in place of an Israeli passport they used an Israeli-issued laissez-passer document for traveling abroad, on which the citizenship paragraph was left empty.
+However, the onset of the Syrian civil war, the October 7 attacks, the killing of 12 Druze children in Majdal Shams by a rocket fired from Lebanese territory, and the new Syrian regime's massacres of Druze minorities in Suwayda have shifted their allegiance toward Israel.
+In the early 2020s, there was an increase in applications for Israeli citizenship, accelerating significantly by 2025, when upwards of six times more Druze applied for citizenship than in previous years.

 Since the adoption of the 1981 Golan Heights Law, the territory has been under Israeli civil law, and incorporated into the Israeli system of local councils.
 After the annexation of the Golan Heights in 1981, the Israeli government offered citizenship to all non-Israelis living in the territory; as of 2011, less than 10% of the local Druze accepted it.
 In 2012, however, due to the Syrian civil war, there was greater interest among Druze in Israeli citizenship.
 By 2017, nearly 5,500 out of 26,500 residents had applied for and received an Israeli passport.
 The yearly number of applications steadily rose, with 183 applying in 2016, compared to only five in 2000.
-As of mid 2022, 4,303 Druze citizens of Syria had been granted Israeli citizenship, or, 20% of the total Druze residents in the Golan Heights.
-By 2024, it is estimated that 20 to 25% of Druze in Israel have Israeli citizenship.
+By mid 2022, 4,303 Druze, or 20% of the total Druze residents in the Golan Heights, became naturalized.
+As of March 2026, roughly 40% of Druze across the four Druze towns in the Golan Heights have taken Israeli citizenship.